Destroy All Ifs — A Perspective from Functional Programming

 There are no conditionals and no booleans, just functions.
 You never need to decide what bits mean, and you can’t get them wrong.

-Now that the control has been inverted, the caller of the publish function has the ultimate power, and can decide what happens deep in the program merely by passing the right functions in.
+has the ultimate power, and can decide what happens deep in the program merely

 Summary